Share on:

 Blindness or low vision should not prevent full participation in society.
 With Canada's aging population, the need for thoughtful accessibility will only increase in the future.
 Tactile warning surfaces and indicators fulfill a critical need for safe navigation by providing standardized, intuitive information underfoot.

 While key to accessibility for visually impaired individuals, tactile warning systems offer benefits for all pedestrians.
 Children, seniors, distracted cell phone users, and those under the influence can all appreciate the extra safety cue.
-Tactile surfaces enhance walkability and security in public spaces for all citizens.
+Tactile walking surface indicators enhance walkability and security in public spaces for all citizens.

 At Tactile Solution Canada, our goal is to create modern, integrated accessibility to improve mobility and quality of life for Canadians with vision loss.
 Contact our knowledgeable team today to discuss how tactile warning systems can enhance safety, accessibility, and experience at your next project site.

-Frequently Asked Questions About Tactile Warning Systems in Canada
+Frequently Asked Questions About Tactile Warning Surface Indicators

 Q: What are some key accessibility standards and codes for tactile warning systems in Canada?